Wayfinder Beer

 Wayfinder Beer is a brewery based in Portland, Oregon, United States.
 The business also operates in Troutdale.

 History

 Wayfinder opened in southeast Portland's Buckman neighborhood in 2016.
-Kevin Davey is the brewmaster.
+Natalie Rose Baldwin is the brewmaster preceded by founding brewmaster, Kevin Davey.

 Reception

 Wayfinder was included in The Daily Meals 2023 list of Portland's fifteen best breweries.
 The brewery won in the Best Labels/Branding category at the Oregon Beer Awards in 2024.